doaa-altarawy/D3_Flask_Mongo/README.md

     $ pip install -r requirements.txt

+// doaa
+    $ sudo apt-get install MongoDB

+// doaa: didn't use it
 You can use ``Vagrant`` to start a machine with a MongoDB instance running

     $ vagrant up